sphereio/sphere-hello-api/rust/README.md

 ## Use the library from another Rust application

-The library is not published to https://crates.io/ so you must link it locally.
+The `sphere` library is not published to https://crates.io/ so you must link it locally.

 Example of a `Cargo.toml`:
 ```
 [package]